-Stakeholders of the company might file a lawsuit against directors for bad performance of the organization, which may have led to devaluation of the company’s stock.
+Stakeholders of the company might file a lawsuit against directors for the bad performance of the organization, which may have led to the devaluation of the company’s stock.

 Claims from employees

-Employees may also file lawsuit against directors and officers for misconduct, sexual harassment, bias and discrimination.
+Employees may also file lawsuits against directors and officers for misconduct, sexual harassment, bias and discrimination.
 The D&O policy will cover such claims.

 In conclusion, a directors and officers insurance policy covers the financial liability suffered by directors and officers.
 The policy covers the settlements paid by the organization on behalf of its directors or by the directors themselves.
 It also covers the litigation costs associated with such claims.